DhruvBhagadia/JusTalk/README.md

 To connect to other machine we need a socket connection.
 A socket connection means the two machines have information about each other’s network location (IP Address) and TCP port.
 - Here, various clients can connect to the server and then chat with each other following "message@recipient" format.
+- A Client can send another CLient a "Hello" image using image@recipient
 - The clients can also view the users who are currently logged-in
 - The clients can quit whenever they wish to